Customised real-life phishing exercises designed around your organisation

 Psychological manipulation is a tactic commonly used by cybercriminals.
 By crafting emails and web pages that imitate those of known organisations and contacts, fraudsters aim to trick individuals into clicking dangerous links, opening malicious attachments, and disclosing personal details.

 Redscan’s social engineering services allow you to accurately assess the ability of your systems and personnel to detect and respond to email phishing attacks.
-Gain precise insight into the potential risks through customised assessments created for your organisation.
+Gain precise insight into the potential risks through customised ethical hacking assessments created for your organisation.

 Business Email Compromise